Criminal intelligence analyst

 What it's like

-Build up a picture of crime clusters in an area (problem profiling)
+building up a picture of crime clusters in an area – this is known as problem profiling

-Monitor the behaviour of suspect individuals or groups (targeted profiling)
+monitoring the behaviour of suspicious individuals or groups – sometimes called targeted profiling

-It’s a job where you’d need to build up relationships with people working in different departments in the police service and other agencies.
-You’d have access to a lot of confidential information so you’d need to respect and understand data security.
+In this role, you'll foster relationships with people working across different departments within the police service and other agencies.
+You'll have access to a lot of confidential information, which means you'll need to understand and respect data security.

-As a senior analyst, you may provide specialist advice and assess trends to help managers decide on future priorities (strategic assessment).
+As a senior analyst, you may provide specialist advice and assess trends to help managers decide on future priorities.
+This is known as strategic assignment.

 Explore more information about this job